sangwook236/SWDT/sw_dev/cpp/rnd/test/simulation/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : ode Project Overview
+    CONSOLE APPLICATION : simulation Project Overview
 ========================================================================

-AppWizard has created this ode application for you.
+AppWizard has created this simulation application for you.

-This file contains a summary of what you will find in each of the files that make up your ode application.
+This file contains a summary of what you will find in each of the files that make up your simulation application.

-ode.vcproj
+simulation.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-ode.cpp
+simulation.cpp
     This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////